» Enjoy our Liturgical Seasons series of e-books!

 When the Pharisees heard that Jesus had silenced the Sadducees, they gathered together, and one of them, a scholar of the law tested him by asking, "Teacher, which commandment in the law is the greatest?"
 He said to him, "You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind.
 This is the greatest and the first commandment.
 The second is like it: You shall love your neighbor as yourself.
 The whole law and the prophets depend on these two commandments" (Mt 22:34-40).

-Today is the feast of the Forty Martyrs of England & Wales
+Today in England and Wales would be the feast of the Forty Martyrs of England & Wales

 The first reading is taken from the Book of Exodus 22:20-26.
 These verses cover the Israelites' duties toward strangers (non-Israelites), widows and orphans and the poor in general.
 They are a practical application of the law of charity in their dealings with their neighbors.